 The film retells Judy’s final months of her life before her tragic drug overdose.

 Cinematography never suffered from a bad case of Shaky Cam.
 Thank goodness the cameraman didn’t consume too much coffee.
+Otherwise he’ll be running around in circles like Sonic The Hedgehog on a coffee binge.

 Notable songs like “Get Happy,” “The Trolly Song” and of course “Somewhere Over The Rainbow” are selected.